glebsakharov/tictactoe/README.md

 # How to Use

 Download the folder tictactoe from this repository.
-If you have stack installed, cd into tictactoe in the terminal and run:
+If you have stack installed, cd into tictactoe in the terminal and enter:

 ``` zsh
 stack run